Hal Finney (computer scientist): Bitcoin involvement

-He was an early Bitcoin user and on January 12, 2009, he received the first bitcoin transaction from Bitcoin's creator Satoshi Nakamoto.
-Finney lived in the same town for 10 years that Dorian Satoshi Nakamoto lived in (Temple City, California), adding to speculation that he may have been Bitcoin's creator.
+Finney was one of the first Bitcoin users and on January 12, 2009, he received the first bitcoin transaction from Bitcoin's creator, Satoshi Nakamoto.
+He lived in the same town as a man named Dorian Satoshi Nakamoto (Temple City, California) for 10 years, adding to speculation that he may have been Bitcoin's creator.
 Finney denied that he was Satoshi Nakamoto.

-In March 2013, Finney posted on a Bitcoin forum, BitcoinTalk, a publication called "Bitcoin and Me (Hal Finney)" where he states he was essentially paralyzed.
-He recalls finding out that Bitcoin had gained monetary value in late 2010, and mentions that despite amyotrophic lateral sclerosis (ALS) disease was causing his ability to code to be slower, he still loved programming and that it gave him goals.
+In March 2013, Finney posted on a Bitcoin forum, BitcoinTalk, a publication called "Bitcoin and Me (Hal Finney)" where he stated he was essentially paralyzed.
+He recalled finding out that Bitcoin had gained monetary value in late 2010 and mentioned that despite amyotrophic lateral sclerosis (ALS) slowing his ability to code, he still loved programming and the goals it provided.
 He continued to program until his death; he was working on experimental software called bcflick, which uses Trusted Computing to strengthen Bitcoin wallets.

 During the last year of his life, the Finneys received anonymous calls demanding an extortion fee of 1,000 bitcoin.
 They became victims of swatting – a hoax "where the perpetrator calls up emergency dispatch using a spoofed telephone number and pretends to have committed a heinous crime in the hopes of provoking an armed police response to the victim's home".
-Extortionists have demanded fees of more bitcoins than Finney had left after using most of them to cover medical expenses in 2013.
+Extortionists demanded fees of more bitcoins than Finney had left after using most of them to cover medical expenses in 2013.

 Personal life

 In October 2009, Finney announced in an essay on the blog Less Wrong that he had been diagnosed with amyotrophic lateral sclerosis (ALS) in August 2009, and wrote: "I hope to be able to read, browse the net, and even participate in conversations by email and messaging (...)
 I may even still be able to write code, and my dream is to contribute to open source software projects even from within an immobile body.
 That will be a life very much worth living."
 Prior to his illness, Finney had been an active runner.
 Finney and his wife raised money for ALS research with the Santa Barbara International Marathon.

+Finney was an active member of the Extropians, a movement of technologists and futurists focused on transhumanism and life extension.